Scarabaeus1031/NEXAH/ENGINE/nexah_kernel/README.md

 ---

-A minimal navigation kernel for exploring and intervening in complex systems.

 **NEXAH reduces complex system dynamics to navigable regime structures.**

 The NEXAH kernel provides a lightweight framework for analyzing structural systems, identifying regime landscapes, and testing structural interventions.

-It is designed as a **modular system navigation engine** that can operate on graphs representing infrastructures, ecosystems, networks, or other complex systems.
+It is designed as a **modular system navigation engine** that operates on graphs representing infrastructures, ecosystems, networks, or other complex systems.

 Rather than treating systems purely as simulation environments, NEXAH models systems as **navigable structural landscapes**.